![]() Editorial expertise is provided to OWW by Odyssey, the summer writing workshop for writers of fantasy, SF, and horror ![]() Find out more! |

 SONAR is a writer's tool that will track your submissions to various markets, keeping a history per story and per market so you can see what you sent where.
 You can also include comments on every story, market, and submission.
 SONAR was created by workshop member Simon Haynes, comes in a PC version only, and is free.

-Or try SAMM for the same purpose (Windows or DOS).
+Or try SAMM for the same purpose.